eden-emulator/Issue-Reports/.github/ISSUE_TEMPLATE/crash-report.md

 **Additional context**
 Add any other context about the problem here.

-**Screenshots**
+**Screenshots and Logging**
-If applicable, add screenshots to help explain your problem.
+Add your log file with the issue and if applicable, add screenshots to help explain your problem.